learn-co-curriculum/phase-1-using-fetch/README.md

 happens that modern browsers have _abstracted_ all those components into a single function called `fetch()`.
-While someone interviewing to be a front-end developer will be expected to be able to explain all those components above (which we _will_ cover later), while we're getting a hang of things, we're going to simplify our task by using `fetch()`.
+While someone interviewing to be a front-end developer will be expected to be able to explain all those components above (which we _will_ cover later), while we're getting the hang of things, we're going to simplify our task by using `fetch()`.

 Let's learn to use `fetch()` to apply the AJAX technique: a way to load